accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 **[Test 2.2.1](#test-2-2-1):** For each text, does the contrast between the colour of the text and the colour of its background meet one of these conditions? {id="test-2-2-1"}
 - The contrast ratio between the text and its background is at least 4.5:1 for [normal text size](glossaire.md#contrast-text-size) and at least 3:1 for [large text size](glossaire.md#contrast-text-size);
-- A [replacement mechanism](glossaire.md#replacement-mechanism) allows the user to display [normal-size text](glossaire.md#text-size-contrast) with a contrast ratio of at least 4.5:1 and [large-size text](glossaire.md#text-size-contrast) with a contrast ratio of at least 3:1.
+- A [replacement mechanism](glossaire.md#replacement-mechanism) allows the user to display [normal text size](glossaire.md#contrast-text-size) with a contrast ratio of at least 4.5:1 and [large-size text](glossaire.md#contrast-text-size) with a contrast ratio of at least 3:1.

 ##### Special cases

 The criterion does not apply to the following elements:
 - The text is part of a logo or brand name of an organisation or company.
 - The text or the text contained in the graphic element is purely decorative.
-- The text is part of an information-conveying graphic element, but the text itself does not provide any essential information.
+- The text is part of an graphic element conveying information, but the text itself does not provide any essential information.
 - The text or the text contained in the graphic element is part of an interface element on which no action is possible (for example, a disabled button).

 ##### Evaluation methodology {class="disclosure methodo"}